Ravindu-Denuwan-Godage/MasterMind/README.md

 ---

-## 📂 Folder Structure
+## 📂 Project Folder Structure

 MasterMind/
-├── assets/ # Images, CSS, JS
-├── certificate/ # Certificate generator files
+│
+├── Level_01/ to Level_10/       # Challenge folders for each level (01 to 10)
+│   ├── login.php                # Login portals for each level
+│   └── help.html                # Help Page with guidance and resources
+│
-├── database_to_import/ # SQL file to import (flags & usernames)
+├── database_to_import/         # Contains the SQL file to import into phpMyAdmin │   └── mastermind.sql
-├── levels/ # Level_01 to Level_10
-├── Resources_Exploiting_Vulnerabilities/
-│ ├── Wordlists/
-│ ├── PHP_Backdoor/
+│
+├── resources/                  # Tools, wordlists, and backdoors for some levels │   ├── wordlists/
-│ └── Other tools
+│   └── php_backdoor.php
+│
+├── certificate/                # Certificate files for successful players │
+├── sidebar.css                 # Styles for the navigation sidebar
-├── index.php # Entry point to the application
+├── index.php                   # Entry point or home page

-📷 _Please attach a screenshot of the project folder structure_
+├── README.md                   # Project documentation (this file)
+└── .gitignore                  # Optional file to exclude specific files from Git tracking

 ---